Print This Page

 From this experience, Mr. Norwillo has developed a specialty in the labor and employment legal challenges facing the construction industry and contingent employers, specifically those funded and directed by organized labor, and he is a frequent lecturer on these topics.
 A highlight of successful reported cases includes Chao v.
 Tradesmen International, Inc., 310 F.3d 904 (6 th Cir.
 2002); Tradesmen International, Inc. v.
 NLRB, 275 F.3d 1137 (D.C.
 Cir.
 2002); and Tradesmen International, Inc., 338 NLRB No. 49 (2002).

-Prior to his tenure at Tradesmen International, Mr. Norwillo spent seven years as an associate with Divin, Cahn and Hutton, a labor and employment boutique law firm in Cleveland, Ohio.
+Prior to his tenure at Tradesmen International, Mr. Norwillo spent seven years as an associate with Duvin, Cahn and Hutton, a labor and employment boutique law firm in Cleveland, Ohio.
 As an associate with the Duvin firm (now Littler Mendelson) Mr. Norwillo represented private and public sector employers in wrongful discharge and employment discrimination matters involving Title VII, the Americans with Disabilities Act, the Age Discrimination in Employment Act, and the Family and Medical Leave Act.
 He also counseled employers on union avoidance, workplace violence, and post-employment restrictions.
 Finally, Mr. Norwillo negotiated public and private sector collective bargaining agreements, handled contractual grievance arbitrations, and litigated unfair labor practice and other administrative charges before the National Labor Relations Board, the Ohio State Employment Relations Board, as well as the Occupational Safety and Health Administration.

 Education & Bar Admissions